matwilso/boxLCD/README.md

 By pushing on this metric, we will be able to develop better methods for learning models of the world that will eventually be useful for enabling robots to learn to achieve more difficult tasks than is possible today.

-It's called boxLCD because the rendering is reminscent of monochromatic LCD displays, and it rhymes.

-I think this is a really good task because the data is really small but the process that generates the data is very complex.
+The underlying physics and logic are quite complex, with contacts, momentum, and robot actions, but the dimensionality shown in the gif above is only 16*32 = 512, compared to 64*128*3 = 24576.
+So 50x less data, and smaller than MNIST (28x28=784).
-So you can run experiments with much less compute.
-But it is challenging and it should offer good signal about what really matters.
+So the task is complex and meaningful, but experiments can be run with much less compute.
+It is complex, mirrors challenges we will face in real robotics, and it should offer good signal about what really matters.
-Also, everything will be set up to simulate real world robot challenges well.

 Properties that will likely be useful in real world learned sims and world models:
 - merging robot proprioception with exteroception (cameras, sensors)